 It can be extremely frustrating: just as Houston’s allergy season is getting into gear, you find your trusted over the counter (OTC) medication is not providing the relief you’d received from it in the past.
 What causes this and what can you do?
 Understanding more about your allergies can help you find answers when you can’t get over the counter allergy relief.

 Why Do Allergy Medications Stop Working?

-In some cases, over the counter allergy medications stop working because your body has built up a resistance to your usual remedy.
+In some cases, over the counter allergy meds stop working because your body has built up a resistance to your usual remedy.
 However, it is far more common for other changes in your life or your body to be the culprit behind the change and your OTC allergy relief not giving you the results you are used to.

 Sometimes, the answer is that you are being exposed to more or different allergens than you were before.
 For instance, many allergies in San Antonio are seasonal.
 These will get worse when allergenic pollen is present in the air in greater quantities.
 Additionally, some allergy years are worse than others.

 Changing your routine can also lead to an increase in allergy symptoms.
 A new pet, a new job or moving to a new neighborhood can mean exposure to allergens you did not come into as much contact with before.

 Finally, sometimes we develop new allergies as we age.
 Some triggers may not have been a problem for you before, could become serious irritants later on.
 While this phenomenon is well-documented, we still don’t quite understand how the body gets sensitized to new allergens.